 A rallying cheer erupts on board your ship, and you think, "This man is amazing!"
 You fire your musket as everyone on board begins to fight again.
 You double your efforts and reload faster than you ever have before.
 A shipmate throws a grenade, hitting a pile of munitions on the British ship.
 There is a massive explosion and moments later, you and your crew swarm over the gunwales onto the top deck of the enemy ship.
 Within minutes that deck is captured and the British captain surrenders by pulling down his flag.

 You look at Captain Jones and think, "It looks like we had the advantage all along."

 Time and again, John Paul Jones led by example and motivated his crew to fight on against unimaginable odds.
 That hard won naval victory is, to this day, considered the most important in U.S. history because it set the standard for the American navy.

 Leading successfully begins with being a good role model.
 I recall my parents saying, "Do as I say, not as I do."
 In the end, I always did as they did.
 What they did not realize is that whether you intend to or not, you always lead by example.
 Mahatma Gandhi understood this when he said, "We must become the change we want to see."

 When you communicate by example, you say non-verbally that you would not ask your people to perform anything that you are not willing to do yourself.

 Or as Albert Schweitzer observed, "Example is not the main thing in influencing others.
 It is the only thing."

-Robert Evans Wilson, Jr. is an author, humorist, and coach.
-He works with companies that want to be more competitive and with people who want to think like innovators.
-Robert is also the author of the humorous children's book The Annoying Ghost Kid.
-For more information on Robert, please visit www.jumpstartyourmeeting.com.
+Robert Evans Wilson, Jr. is an author, speaker, and innovation consultant.
+He works with companies that want to be more innovative and with people who want to think more creatively.
+Robert is also the author of four books including the humorous children's book on how to deal with bullies: The Annoying Ghost Kid.
+For more information on Robert, please visit www.RobWilsonSpeaker.com.